DHS disinformation board’s work, plans remain a mystery | Federal News Network

 And that has made it an instant target for criticism.

 The board, part of the Department of Homeland Security, was announced last week.
-But DHS has yet to release any details on how the board will function and what powers it will have.
+But DHS has released few details on how the board will function and what powers it will have.

-The lack of transparency has put DHS Secretary Alejandro Mayorkas on the defensive and subjected the agency to criticism from Republican members of Congress who have already called for the board to be disbanded and the civil liberties groups that charge it could violate freedom of speech.
+DHS Secretary Alejandro Mayorkas was attacked again Wednesday by Republican members of Congress who have already called for the board to be disbanded.
+Some civil liberties advocates also worry the group could violate freedom of speech.

 With disinformation campaigns working to shape opinions on everything from the war in Ukraine to the presidential election in the United States, the rocky start for the board may undermine its effectiveness and hurt the efforts to staunch the harm that false narratives can cause.

-Note: This story was first published on May 4, 2022.
-It was updated on May 5, 2022, to make clear that Disinformation Governance Board Director Nina Jankowicz is not Jewish and Department of Homeland Security Secretary Alejandro Mayorkas was born to Jewish parents.